weaviate/weaviate-io/developers/weaviate/configuration/backups.md

 :::

 :::caution Backups do not include inactive or offloaded tenants Backups of [multi-tenant collections](../concepts/data.md#multi-tenancy) will only include `active` tenants, and not `inactive` or `offloaded` tenants.
-[Update tenants' statuses](../manage-data/multi-tenancy.md#update-tenant-activity-status) to active before creating a backup to ensure all data is included.
+[Activate tenants](../manage-data/multi-tenancy.md#activate-tenant) before creating a backup to ensure all data is included.
 :::

 ## Configuration